 Tip #1: Establish a Retirement Plan for Your Firm

 If you’re a small firm owner or partners, and don’t sponsor a retirement plan for yourself and your employees, you should strongly consider it.
-Nine out of 10 lawyers (90%) work for firms that have fewer than 10 attorneys.
-The preponderance of small firms is a distinct characteristic of the legal community.
+More than nine out of 10 legal organizations (94%) have fewer than 10 attorneys.1 The preponderance of small firms is a distinct characteristic of the legal community.
 Unfortunately, this also means that an employee’s access to a retirement savings vehicle such as a 401(k) may be limited.
-A 2011 survey conducted by the Employee Benefit Research Institute estimates that access to an employer-sponsored retirement plan is lower with smaller employers.
-As a matter of fact, only 17.3% of companies with fewer than 10 employees sponsor a retirement plan.
-The first step to meeting your retirement needs is having access to a plan.
+A 2019 report from the U.S. Department of Labor reveals that only 50% of workers at a firm with fewer than 50 employees have access to a retirement plan.2 As a matter of fact, only 28% of companies with fewer than 10 employees sponsor a retirement plan.3 The first step to meeting your retirement needs is having access to a plan.
 It’s also a great way to attract and retain talented employees.
 If you’re not sponsoring a plan today, think about establishing one.

 Tip #2: Enroll in your Plan

 If you haven’t yet enrolled in your 401(k) plan, make it a point to do so now.
 People are living longer now than ever before.
-According to a 2011 report by the U.S. Census Bureau, the U.S. is projected to have nine million people above the age of 90 by 2050—this is up from 1.9 million in 2010 … and 720,000 in 1980.
-This means our nation’s 90-and-older population has nearly tripled over the past three decades … and is projected to quadruple over the next four decades.
+According to a 2011 report by the U.S. Census Bureau, the U.S. is projected to have nine million people above the age of RED90 by 2050 – this is up from 1.9 million in 2010 … and 720,000 in 1980.
+This means our nation’s 90-and-older population has nearly tripled in those three decades … and is projected to quadruple over the next three decades.
 These longer life spans, coupled with spiraling healthcare costs, the uncertain future of Social Security and the decline of public pensions mean individuals are increasingly responsible for funding their own retirement.
 Contributing to a 401(k) plan can put you on the right track to be able to fund your retirement years.
 The money you contribute is tax-deferred from both federal and state income taxes, which means you don’t pay taxes on the contributions until you withdraw the funds, typically at retirement age.
-For example, if you are in the 28% tax bracket and you invest $5,000 a year, that’s $5,000 of your salary on which you are not paying taxes.
-This reduces your annual tax bill on that $5,000 by nearly one-third—$1,400 ($5,000 x .28).
+For example, if you are in the 24% tax bracket and you invest $5,000 a year, that’s $5,000 of your salary on which you are not paying taxes.
+This reduces your annual tax bill on that $5,000 by nearly one-quarter – $1,200 ($5,000 x .24).
 Furthermore, contributions to the plan are deducted automatically from your paycheck, making the process seamless for you.
 By contributing even a small amount on a regular basis, you can build substantial wealth over the long-term.
 Even just one or two percent can make a big difference.

 Tip #3: Leverage Both Pre-tax and Post-tax Contributions